PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 2. Clone the repository: `git clone git@github.com:ARMmbed/k64f-border-router-private.git`
 3. Modify the `mbed_app.json` file to reflect to your network setup or use the ready made configuration under the configs directory.
 4. Deploy required libraries: `mbed deploy`
-6. Build: `mbed compile -m K64F -t GCC_ARM`
+6. Build: `mbed compile -m K64F -t GCC_ARM` --app-config configs/xxx.json

 The binary will be generated into `BUILD/K64F/GCC_ARM/k64f-border-router-private.bin`

 ## Running the border router application

-1. Find the  binary file `k64f-border-router-private.bin` in the folder `.build/K64F/GCC_ARM/`.
+1. Find the  binary file `k64f-border-router-private.bin` in the folder `BUILD/K64F/GCC_ARM/`.
 2. Copy the binary to the USB mass storage root of the FRDM-K64F development board.
 It is automatically flashed to the target MCU.
 When the flashing is complete, the board restarts itself.
 Press the **Reset** button of the development board if it does not restart automatically.
 3. The program begins execution.
 4. Open the [serial connection](#serial-connection-settings), for example PuTTY.